8go/matrix-commander-rs/README.md

           Remove the avatar MXC URI to be used as avatar for the 'matrix-commander-rs' user account.
 In other words, remove the avatar of the 'matrix-commander-rs' user
+      --get-display-name
+          Get the display name of itself, i.e. of the 'matrix-commander-rs' user account
+      --set-display-name <NAME>
+          Set the display name of the 'matrix-commander-rs' user account.
+          Spefify a name
   -h, --help
           Print help information (use `--help` for more detail)
 ```